 - Nursing (59 hours): NURS 205, 210, 211, 214, 310, 330, 311, 331, 401, 410, 411, 415, 418, 432, 450

 Electives: The minimum hours required for graduation are 120.
 The number of elective hours will vary with the individual's program options.
 Minors in Psychology and Spanish are available for qualified students but will require extra hours of coursework.

-Clinical practica take place in community and regional health institutions.
+Clinical experiences take place in community and regional health institutions.
 Transportation to and from the practicum sites is the responsibility of the student.
 Additional requirements include, but are not necessarily limited to, the maintenance of liability insurance and Healthcare Provider CPR certification (adult, infant, and child, AED), criminal background checks, drug screenings, purchase of uniforms and lab supplies, and compliance with departmental health regulations as stated below.
 Liability insurance, lab supplies, and uniforms are purchased through a student lab fee.
 Clinical agencies may also require further criminal background checks and drug testing.
 Background check and drug screenings must be completed through a provider approved by the Division of Nursing.

 - Proof of recent physical examination.